hoffstadt/DearPyGui/README.md

 These versions are 3 years old, and in the meanwhile many improvements have been developed!

+If you want to see all the potentialities of the real ImPlot, take a look at the [demo online](https://traineq.org/implot_demo/src/implot_demo.html)

 ## Features
 - **Modern look** — Complete theme and style control
 - **Great performance** —  GPU-based rendering and efficient C/C++ code